cbonoz/githelpers/README.md

 ## How it Works

-The process of adding a new project on GitHelpers is a 3 step process.
+The process of adding a new project on Githelpers is a 3 step process.

 1. Create a new github repository
 2. Create issues that you would like with on that repository.
 Tag with the label githelpers
-3. Upload your project to the GitHelpers website.
+3. Upload your project to the Githelpers website.
 It will now be searchable by developers around the world.

 For every repo that's add to the DB, you can directly invite your friends or connect with the repo owners through facebook.